azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

 3) Copy Storage.json from module folder to <localPolicyfolderpath>\Storage.ext.json

-    a) Remove all, except one existing control (to update it into new control JSON)
+    a) Remove all, except one existing control (to update it into new control json)

     b) Edit the control to reflect desired controlId, description, etc.